sarahhp/snlace/README.md

 # snlace

 "Necklace" pipeline for creation of custom transcriptomes from RNAseq datasets, implemented in snakemake.
-Pipeline first published by Davidson and Ohslack 2017.
+Pipeline first published by Davidson et al. 2017 in Genome Biology.
 Tools used by the pipeline not included.
 I reccommend to use this either with the corresponding dockerfile: https://hub.docker.com/r/sarahhp/snlace/, or in another type of virtual environment (e.g. conda).

 Pipeline consists of two snakemake workflows.
 One for preprocessing of the raw data (quality control, trimming and optional subsetting) stored in the trim_subsample.py file.
 The second runs the full necklace pipeline on processed data (snecklace/Snakefile), including some final summary statistics.
 If preprocessing is not required only run the second snakemake command in the commands.sh file.